Pickens County, Georgia

-Pickens County is a county located in the north-central portion of the U.S. state of Georgia.
+Pickens County is a county in the Northwest region of the U.S. state of Georgia.
 As of the 2020 census, the population was 33,216.
 The county seat is Jasper.
 Pickens County is part of the Atlanta-Sandy Springs-Roswell, Georgia metropolitan statistical area.

 History

 The Georgia General Assembly passed an act on December 5, 1853, to create Pickens County from portions of Cherokee and Gilmer Counties.
 Pickens received several more land additions from Cherokee (1869) and Gilmer Counties (1858 and 1863); however, several sections of Pickens County have also been transferred to other counties: Dawson County (1857), Gordon County (1860), and Cherokee County (1870).

 Pickens County is named for American Revolutionary War General Andrew Pickens.

 During the Civil War, Company D of the 1st Georgia Infantry Battalion of the Union Army was raised in Pickens County.

 Most of Pickens County's early industry revolved around marble.
 Georgia Marble Company is located in Marble Hill near Tate.
 The Tate elementary school is built out of marble.
 The marble was also used to make the statue of Abraham Lincoln in the Lincoln Memorial.
-Most of the marble is white, but it is one of the few places in the world where pink marble is found.
+Most of the marble is white, but Pickens County is one of the few places in the world where pink marble is found.
 The marble is also used for tombstones for the United States military.

 Pickens County has seen very rapid growth with the building of Georgia State Route 515, locally referred to as the "four-lane".
 Many new businesses and residents continue to move to Pickens County.

 Pickens County is home the Georgia Marble Festival.